stevenmburns/XyceBuild/README.md

 # Build Xyce

 Copy the Xyce source tarball `Xyce-6.10.tar.gz` to this directory.
+(You can get this from https://xyce.sandia.gov/ after filling out a short form.)

 ````
 docker build -t stevenmburns/xyce .